jrihon/thesis/chapters/00_chapter/00_section_01.typ

     *C.* The enzyme:guide-siRNA binds to matching mRNA and cleaves it into non-functional strands.
 The complex can then be recycled.
   ]
 ) <fig-silencingRNA>
+The siRNA typically originates from double stranded (ds) RNA, which was produced and released into the cells by exogenous sources like virusses.
+Here we need to understand that virusses sometimes depend on human cells for their protein synthesis.
+These dsRNA will be recognised by the RNA-induced silencing complex (RISC) in the cytoplasm in order to be processed down to the correct size of about 20 nucleotides (nt).
+As this constitutes dsRNA, one strand is assigned to be the guide, while its complement functions as the passenger.
+After manipulation by RISC, the pre-siRNA is managed by the AGO2 complex that will discard the passenger strand.
+This complex of enzyme:guide-siRNA will be able to bind to free floating ssRNA from viral origin and - given a matching complement - cleave those sequences, by having the guide strand bind to the target ssRNA and the enzyme exerting its catalytic activity (@fig-silencingRNA).
+Cleaved, viral RNA cannot function as a template for the ribosomes anymore, thereby prohibiting protein synthesis of the viral RNA.
+This mechanism is typically associated with the cell's innate, protective measures against foreign invasion.

 The functioning of miRNA starts from an endogenous path and needs to be induced first by an endogenous signal.
 DNA will be transcribed to primary miRNA that will be processed accordingly and then translocated from the nucleus to the cytoplasm.
 It will undergo a similar treatment as with the siRNA in terms of RISC and the AGO family, but will eventually bind the target endogenous mRNA to repress translation of the sequence to a protein #mcite(("Ghildiyal2009rnainterference", "Zhang2023sirna"), biblio).
 This can be in response to an overabundance of proteins in the cytoplasm that the cell is producing or as a response to clean up the mRNA when its use has been fulfilled.